 You are right that this new way of administering epinephrine was tested in healthy people, not in those suffering an anaphylactic reaction.
 FDA officials explained that it would be unethical to provoke a life-threatening crisis to test the effectiveness of the drug.

-Regardless of the form of epinephrine used, after it is administered the patient should call 911.
-Reactions can come back quickly and may require a second dose as well as emergency medical treatment.
+Regardless of the form of epinephrine used, the patient should always call 911.
+Reactions can come back quickly and may require a second dose.
+They always demand emergency medical treatment.

 Citations